kamiraqua/uberdepuperdocs/activity-get.md

  -	**medal**, shows information about the medal that was earned, see: [activity medal](<link naar medal pagina>)
  -	**stats**, shows the stats of the earning of the medal, see: [activity stats](<link naar stats pagina>)

- *If the activity type is �event_created� the following fields will be returned.*
+ *If the activity type is "event_created" the following fields will be returned.*

  -	**points**, shows the points that were earned by creating the event.
  -	**time**, shows the time at which the event was created(*timestamp*).